Gel sensory bags are one of my favorite and super easy go-to sensory play ideas. They are extremely useful for babies as well as older children!

 Gel sensory bags are one of my favorite and super easy go-to sensory play ideas.
 I love that they are extremely useful for babies as well as older children.
-This bag is made with hair gel, but to see how we have made them in different ways check out this post.
+This bag is made with hair gel, but to see how we have made them in different ways, check out these 4 simple baby-friendly sensory bags too.

 Make your Gel Sensory Bags